 For the vast majority of common turtle species, the water temperature should be between 72 and 80 degrees.

-The basking area should be about 10 degrees hotter than that.
+The basking area should be at least 10 to 15 degrees hotter than that.

-Now that you know why a turtle needs an underwater heater, let's move on to the various types of heaters.
+Now that you know why a turtle needs a turtle tank heater, let’s move on to the various types of heaters.

 There is more than one type of underwater heater for turtles.

-That being said, they all generally function in the same way, to heat the water, albeit there are advantages and disadvantages to each.
+That being said, they all generally function in the same way, to heat the water.
+There are just some advantages and disadvantages to each.

 Submersible Aquarium Heaters